- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 2. Pupils should be taught to:

-a) research a topical political, spiritual, moral, social or cultural issue, problem or event by analysing information from different sources, including ICT-based sources, showing an awareness of the use and abuse of statistics
+a) research a topical political, spiritual, moral, social or cultural issue, problem or event by analysing information from different sources,

 b) express, justify and defend orally and in writing a personal opinion about such issues, problems or events